How to account for VAT on ships, aircraft and land vehicles.

 4.1 Claiming relief from VAT when you bring NMT back to the UK as a returning member of the NATO forces or civilian staff

 You can only claim entitlement to VAT relief if you comply with the notification requirements described in section 3.
 If you meet these requirements you can claim relief at the end of your tour on permanent posting back to the UK.
-You must be in possession of form BFG NOVA1 if returning from Germany or form BFC414 from Cyprus, in order to register your vehicle.
+You must be in possession of form BFG NOVA if returning from Germany, or form BFC NOVA from Cyprus to register your vehicle.

 These forms are available from (respectively):